KenanHasanzade/Digital-CLock/README.md

-# Digital-CLock writinf with HTML,CSS and Javascript
+# Digital-CLock wrote with HTML,CSS and Javascript